How to account for legal settlements without creating a tax nightmare

 3. Itemized costs to be recovered

-4. Each lien includes the payee's name and the amount
+4. Each lien with the payee's name and amount

 5. Net amount to client